miracleflame/VTMB-Unofficial-Patch-by-Wesp/vtmbup-readme.txt

 Disabled Vision of Death, Suicide and Mass Suicide for the zombies.

 Items:
-+Made it possible to sell or give redundant items and removed some.
++Made it possible to give redundant items to NPCs and removed others.
 +Lowered Firearms book condition and swapped some researchable books.
 +Added unused models to three books, a script, a report and a data CD.
 +Set eight occult powerups to unknown unless a Research stat is met.